mobatusi/yoga_pose_detection/README.md

 Task 1: Import Libraries
 - In this task, import the following libraries to be used in the project in different files:

+Task 2: Landmark Detection with Mediapipe
+- In this task, you’ll use the mediapipe library to detect, extract, and display the values of landmarks from an image.

 # References
 - [Yoga Pose Detection Using MediaPipe Pose](https://www.educative.io/projects/yoga-pose-detection-using-mediapipe-pose)